-The integration of technology in early childhood education can be achieved anyone who wants to start this process and follow these steps.
+The integration of technology in early childhood education can be achieved by anyone who wants to start this process and follow these steps.
 This process does not need a high budget.
 What it needs is “strong will and critical approach to teachers’ own pedagogical experience, perception of modern knowledge about the role of ECE, courage and the need to innovate, reverence of children and their parents and – last but not least – curiosity and the itch to explore the potential of ICT to support this kind of transition” (UNESCO, 2010, p.
 104).

 Writing quality programs

-Quality written programs have an impact on children’s learning and are based on current research, values and beliefs.
-The writing of programs should therefore, not be a static exercise but an ongoing process.
-As an Early Childhood teacher you have a major impact on children’s learning and development.
+Quality written programs have an impact on children’s learning and are based on current research, values, and beliefs.
+The writing of programs should, therefore, not be a static exercise but an ongoing process.
+As an Early Childhood teacher, you have a major impact on children’s learning and development.